 - Oregon Tuition & Fee Waiver: Once a student is enrolled and receiving the tuition and fee waiver at one of Oregon’s public colleges or universities, the student is entitled to the equivalent of four years of undergraduate studies.
 To be eligible a youth must:

 - Have at least 180 days of Oregon child welfare care (DHS or Tribe) after the age of 14 and have been in DHS or Tribal custody at age 16 or older.

 - Submit the Free Application for Federal Student Aid (FAFSA).

 - A student must complete 30 hours of volunteer activities to retain eligibility for year two and all subsequent years.

 - A student must enroll prior to age 25.
 If accessing the program at age 25, the student may continue until they have accessed the equivalent of four years of undergraduate studies.
 Students must make satisfactory progress.

-This grant provides up to $5,000 a year for youth who were in foster care (DHS or one of the federally recognized tribes) and dismissed from care at age 16 or older with 180 days of foster care placement services.
+- Education Training Voucher/Grant (ETV or ETG): This grant provides up to $5,000 a year for youth who are currently in foster care (DHS or one of the federally recognized tribes) or were in foster care and dismissed from care at age 14 or older with 180 days of foster care placement services after their 13th birthday.
 Youth must be accepted/enrolled in a postsecondary education or training program in order to receive funds.
-If a youth is receiving these funds at age 21, he or she may continue to receive the ETV until age 23.
-To be considered after age 21, a student must maintain satisfactory progress and attend at least three terms per academic year.
-Access application through www.oregonstudentaid.gov/chafeeetv.aspx.
+Final disbursement will not exceed the term before the youth turns age 26.
+Students can receive the grant for a maximum number of five years.
+Access application through oregonstudentaid.gov/chafee-etg.aspx.